 Now understand.
 The carnal mind is “enmity against God: for it is not subject to the law of God, neither indeed can be” (Rom.
 8:7).
 Human beings are most agreeable to sin in all of its forms.
 People are perfectly willing to break every one of God’s commandments.
 Whether idolatry, stealing, adultery, murder, dishonoring of parents, coveting or lying, people willingly—and eagerly—do these things.
 And, of course, Satan has certainly led people into all of these practices.

 But none of these represent, in any particular way, a test that directly connects to how one might earn a living or hold a job—to whether or how one could or could not “buy and sell.”
-And Satan must select a commandment, which affects this ability of those who will not compromise God’s Law.
+And Satan must select a commandment, that affects this ability of those who will not compromise God’s Law.

 There is only one commandment that Satan would see as a candidate for such a test.
 It is a commandment that God has always said is a sign between Him and His people.
 We will soon learn it.